-- A fully equipped and dieseled expedition truck/vehicle including all camping and cooking gear, a fridge, gas cooker, tents, sleeping mats etc. - · Services of a driver and safari leader - The ongoing advice and back up from The Absolute Team - All road tolls and taxes are paid
+- A fully equipped and dieseled expedition truck/vehicle including all camping and cooking gear, a fridge, gas cooker, tents, sleeping mats etc.

+- · Services of a driver and safari leader.

+- The services of a cook.

+- The ongoing advice and back up from The Absolute Team.

+- All road tolls and taxes are paid